caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

   *list* *of str*, *optional*, *default = all*

-  Field name of target field.
-Or 'all' for all the target fields.
+  The field name(s) of the target field(s), separated by commas if there are multiple target fields.
+Or set this parameter to 'all' to select all of the target fields.